 What Is Mesothelial Hyperplasia?

-Also known as mesothelial proliferation, hyperplasia is any increase in the number of cells in the mesothelium.
-An increase of cells in tissues that don’t normally grow and divide rapidly is not necessarily indication of cancer.
-There are other reasons, including simple irritation of the tissue that can cause cells to proliferate in a benign manner.
-Sometimes there is no explanation for why it occurs.
+Mesothelial hyperplasia, also known as mesothelial proliferation, is an increase in the number of cells in the mesothelium.
+A proliferation of cells in tissues that don’t usually grow and divide rapidly is not necessarily an indication of cancer.

 What Causes Benign Mesothelial Proliferation?

-Hyperplasia may also occur in the cells of the mesothelium in the abdomen, known as the peritoneum.
-This can be triggered by similar factors, like infection and inflammation, ovarian abscesses or an effusion or buildup of fluid in the peritoneum.
+- Hyperplasia may also occur in the cells of the mesothelium in the abdomen, known as the peritoneum.
+In this area, it can result from infection, inflammation, ovarian abscesses, or a buildup of fluid in the peritoneum.

 Diagnosing Mesothelial Hyperplasia

 Physicians can detect hyperplasia by examining biopsy samples under a microscope.
 A doctor may order a biopsy based on symptoms and imaging scans.

 A medical professional will insert a long, thin needle into the chest cavity to remove a piece of pleural tissue or into the abdomen for tissue from the peritoneum to extract an adequate sample.
 Once the sample has been extracted, a pathologist will examine it to determine if there is a proliferation of the mesothelial cells.

 Hyperplasia can be detected when normally elongated mesothelial cells appear more cubical but otherwise look normal.